 An end-to-end vulnerability scanning platform that reduces the risk of API or Web Application attacks by helping software teams establish a continuous testing process.
 Crashtest Security automates vulnerability scanning that allows developers to focus on delivering dynamic, interactive web applications.
 In addition, the platform outputs vulnerability reports in a wide range of formats that can be easily shared with clients, team members, and executives.

-This is a developer-led OWASP compliance platform that relies on taint analysis and Static Application Security Testing (SAST) to guide developers into integrating security testing into the entire application lifecycle.
+This developer-led OWASP compliance platform relies on taint analysis and Static Application Security Testing (SAST) to guide developers into integrating security testing into the entire application lifecycle.

 Acunetix Vulnerability Scanner